 Unlike in the UK, not using an agent is quite a common thing in France.
-Only about half of all property sales in France are done through property agents.
+Only about half of all property sales in France are made through property agents.
 However, when foreigners buy properties, the majority do use agents and notaires.

 Law regulations concerning property agents are pretty strict in France.
 Agents must be professionally qualified and have indemnity insurance.

-Licences are issued if all of the following conditions are met:
+Licenses are issued if all of the following conditions are met:

 You should ask an agent for their carte professionnelle before entering into any agreement with them.

 A property agent’s financial guarantee – what it is and why it is important

 Property agents in France can hold your deposit when you sign a contract to buy a property.

 However, they are only allowed to hold deposits from buyers that (in total) don’t exceed the amount of their financial guarantees.